-Little River/Loop Burn flows parallel to the A9 carriageway 520m west of the scheme.
+River Findhorn flows below the A9 carriageway 150m north of the works.
 This watercourse has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD), and was assigned a status of good in 2022 (SEPA Water Classification Hub).
-No other SEPA classified waterbodies are located within proximity.